tommichael88/booktomnyc/ServiceAgreement.md

 The Service Provider will strive to complete services within agreed timeframes and will promptly communicate any unforeseen delays.

 ## 18. Dispute Resolution
-- **18-1**: In line with section 13-8, if the Client identifies any actions by the Service Provider that are in violation of this agreement, beyond the Scope of Work as described in Annex A, or any other conduct that is not to the Client's satisfaction, they are obligated to inform the Service Provider immediately.
+- **18-1**: In line with section 6-8, if the Client identifies any actions by the Service Provider that are in violation of this agreement, beyond the Scope of Work as described in Annex A, or any other conduct that is not to the Client's satisfaction, they are obligated to inform the Service Provider immediately.
 - **18-2**: Upon such notification, the Service Provider will either correct the action or conduct in question or cease performing the agreed-upon services.
 The terms of termination and any associated payments or refunds will be determined and agreed upon by both parties either immediately at the time of notice of termination or within no more than 24 hours after any termination.
 - **18-3**: If a satisfactory resolution is not achieved following the above steps, the Client shall refuse to pay for any or part of the services until such resolution is met.
 In the event a civil agreement, either as a refund or non-payment for services, would satisfy the Service Provider's end of the agreement and fulfill their obligations.

 ## 19. Media Policy and Client Feedback Ownership
 When the Client leaves feedback, comments, or reviews ("Client Feedback") either in response to a solicitation by the Service Provider or unsolicited but in a publicly accessible manner, the Service Provider shall own 100% of the rights to the written text of such Client Feedback in its entirety.

-- **19-1**: Rights and Permissions
+- **19-1**: **Rights and Permissions**

-    - **Use and Modification**: The Service Provider has the right to use, repost, crop, reformat, or otherwise modify the Client Feedback for marketing or promotional purposes.
+	- *Use and Modification*: The Service Provider has the right to use, repost, crop, reformat, or otherwise modify the Client Feedback for marketing or promotional purposes.

-    - **Platform Independence**: The Service Provider has the right to use the Client Feedback on other websites, platforms, or media channels, whether now known or hereafter invented.
+	- *Platform Independence*: The Service Provider has the right to use Client reviews, comments or feedback on other websites, platforms, or media channels, whether now known or hereafter invented.

-- **19-2**: Waiver of Confidentiality
+- **19-2**: Waiver of Confidentiality: By leaving Client Feedback, the Client waives any right to confidentiality and consents to the use of their name, likeness, and other identifying information as described above.

-By leaving Client Feedback, the Client waives any right to confidentiality and consents to the use of their name, likeness, and other identifying information as described above.
+## 20. Privacy Policy

-## 20. Privacy and Data Handling
+Client and Service Provider agree to the terms and conditions as detailed in the [Privacy Policy](https://tommichael88.github.io/booktomnyc/Privacy%20Policy)

-- **20-1**: Client and Service Provider agree to the terms and conditions as detailed in the [Privacy Policy](https://tommichael88.github.io/booktomnyc/Privacy%20Policy) as written and updated by the Service Provider.
+---

 ## Annex A: Scope of Work